rrramble/frontend-snippets/README.md

 # Frontend snippets
-Useful snippets and code of HTML, CSS, JS
+Useful snippets and code of HTML, CSS, and JS

 [CSS snippets](/css.md)